ChefZander/skyblock_zero/mods/playereffects/README.md

 # Player Effects
-MODIFIED IN SKYBLOCK ZERO TO MAKE IT LOOK BETTER
+MODIFIED IN SKYBLOCK ZERO TO MAKE IT LOOK BETTER and also to make the hud update more often
 ## Summary
 This is an framework for assigning temporary status effects to players.
 This mod is aimed to modders and maybe interested people.